Docker - Define the hostname of a container using the docker run -h or --hostname command

 | Docker articles

-When creating a container using the docker run command, the -h or --hostname option can be used to define the hostname of the container.
+When creating a container using the docker run command the -h or --hostname option can be used to define the hostname of the container.

-docker run --hostname foo.example.com foo:latest
+sudo docker run --hostname foo.example.com --name my-container my-image:latest

 The docker exec command can be used to ensure the container has the hostname you declared.